We’re the Forgotten People

-Farmer Kev is grateful for the support of Frontier Services’ Outback Links volunteers.
+Farmer Kev is grateful for the support of Frontier Services’ Outback Links volunteers in helping him not feel like the forgotten people.
 Their company and practical assistance has been a source of hope through a bleak drought that continues to drag on.

 We visited Kev on the property that he’s owned for almost 40 years.